 The saffron recipe from writings by Sabur ibn Sahl, a ninth-century physician and pharmacist in Iran, only does not have the common salt: ■Medievalists.net.
 Rather than boil, you may pour boiling hot water on saffron and leave it immersed for a while, before adding (with the water) to a soup or another dish.

 To my experience, cover your bowl: saffron comes in threads, so my preference is to have it .5 gram boiling hot parched with salt and noodles, could be instant, preferably without palm oil — I never knew why instant noodles would be made with palm oil, whereas if you need oil, sunflower would do great, and I wouldn’t be the only one willing to pay an extra dime.

-■Postvaccination myocarditis is a risk for all age groups, whereas “T cells only recognize antigen fragments from proteins predigested by macrophages, they cannot distinguish between a specific antigen fragment that comes from an infecting microbe and the same antigen fragment that comes from a vaccine”, say the NCBI for human ■Immune Response to Vaccine Antigens, and you need to see to win, to think veni, vidi, vici for own immunity.
-It should not be altogether impossible to think that.
+■Postvaccination myocarditis is a real risk for all age groups, whereas ■”T cells only recognize antigen fragments from proteins predigested by ■macrophages; they cannot distinguish between a specific antigen fragment that comes from an infecting microbe and the same antigen fragment that comes from a vaccine”, say the NCBI for human ■Immune Response to Vaccine Antigens, and you need to see, to win: veni, vidi, vici for own immunity, it should not be altogether impossible to think that.

 “Although the immune systems of two people may respond to the same protein in a vaccine, their T cells may respond to different portions of that protein.”

 The NCBI add, to prevent bodily immunity from destroying own tissues in autoimmune response, immature immune cells are thought to be destroyed in the thymus gland, owing to what is known as ■central tolerance.
 Human CNS is known for “innate / adaptive interplay” and “significant T-cell and other cross-talk”.